richpauloo/cosumnes_shiny/README.md

 Together, these files build the app.

+# Shiny Server

+On shiny server, the app files are located at `/srv/shiny-server/gw_obs`.

 # Repurposing this code

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.